 To connect to alternative community resources and supports

 Sarah Biddlecome, Executive Director

 Sarah has professional experience in human services, working directly in client services and administration.
 She also has held business and finance positions in major corporations.
-Sarah has been a Certified Support Planner for three years.
+Sarah was a Certified Support Planner for five years.
 She received her Bachelor's degree in Sociology from the University of Minnesota.
 She has also completed graduate coursework in Instructional Design and Technology at the University of North Dakota.
-Sarah was diagnosed with Bipolar Disorder fifteen years ago.
+Sarah is disabled and previously was on the Consumer Support Grant.
 She has a daughter and a sister that are disabled and are on the Consumer Directed Community Supports Program.
-She homeschools her daughter and administers a Facebook group for parents on home education for special needs children.
+She homeschooled her daughter for seven years and administers a Facebook group, Minnesota Accessible Home Education.

 Misha Liang, Director of Operations & Compliance

 Misha has professional experience in education, ensuring adherence to school policies and procedures.
 She has training in state and federal privacy laws and standards.
-Misha is a Certified Support Planner and received her Bachelor’s degree in International Relations from the University of Minnesota.
+Misha was a Certified Support Planner and received her Bachelor’s degree in International Relations from the University of Minnesota.
 She has also completed graduate coursework in Educational Policy and Administration at the University of Minnesota.
-Misha is the agency HIPAA Compliance Officer.
-She also serves as President of the Board of Directors.
+Misha is the agency HIPAA Compliance Officer and a cofounder of MNDSA.
 She has three children and a spouse with disabilities.
-She homeschools her children and administers a Facebook group for parents on home education for special needs children.
+She homeschooled her children and now administers Minnesota Accessible Home Education, a Facebook support group for parents.

 Sarah DeMers, Director of Technical Writing